supertime1/Stanford-Algorithm-Course/Course_1/README.md

 ### What methodology?
-  Divide and Conquer: divide to subrountine problems and combine those smaller problems to solve the bigger one Master Method: method to calculate the Big-O for Divide and Conquer + Recursieve problems Randomized Algorithm: use linear expection property to turn a complex expectation of random variables into a sum of simple expectation of random variables
+  Divide and Conquer: divide to subrountine problems and combine those smaller problems to solve the bigger one Master Method: method to calculate the Big-O for Divide and Conquer + Recursieve problems Randomized Algorithm:
+  - use linear expection property to turn a complex expectation of random variables into a sum of simple expectation of random variables
+  - when you use a randomized algorithm, you always have to compute the "chance of success", this computation process will help detemine the Big-O

 ***Summarize the notes with algorithm description and Big-O analysis